Required disclosures

 How we use and disclose your protected health information with your consent

-We will use the information we collect about you mainly to provide you with treatment to arrange payment for our services, and for some other business activities that are called, in the law, health care operations.
-After you have read this notice we will ask you to sign a consent form to let us use and share your information in these ways.
+We will use the information we collect about you mainly to provide you with treatment, to arrange payment for our services, and for some other business activities that the law calls "health care operations."
+After you've read this notice, we will ask you to sign a consent form to let us use and share your information in these ways.
 If you do not consent and sign this form, we cannot treat you.
-If we want to use or send, share, or release your information for other purposes, we will discuss this with you and ask you to sign an authorization form to allow this.
+If we want to use, send, share, or release your information for other purposes, we will discuss this with you and ask you to sign an authorization form.

 Disclosing your health information without your consent

-There are some times when the laws require us to use or share your information.
+There are some times when the law requires us to use or share your information.
 For example:

-- When there is a serious threat to your or another’s health and safety or to the public.
-We will only share information with persons who are able to help prevent or reduce the threat.
+- When there is a serious threat to your or another's health and safety, or to the public.
+We will only share information with persons able to help prevent or reduce the threat.

 - When we are required to do so by lawsuits and other legal or court proceedings.